 No one has a greater duty to tirelessly attack the ruling Imperialist-militarist-inhuman circles in Bonn than the journalists of the GDR.
 They must reveal its aggressive plans for war, reveal its hostile actions in intelligent and persuasive ways, and combat the ideology of the big capitalists and their lackeys.
 The state of the workers and of socialism is a state of peace.
 Experience shows that the victorious socialist construction in our republic also has the greatest persuasive power beyond our state border as well, and deals powerful blows to West German militarism.
 Therefore, the historically great deeds of the socialist community of the people in our republic deserve first place and the loving attention of our journalists.

 Seldom has it been as clear as it is today that the journalism of the bourgeois and that of the working class are incompatible.
-The fundamental evil of our age, the exploitation of people by people through finance capital, is taboo for the press, radio and television of the West, if not holy.
+The fundamental evil of our age, the exploitation of people by people through finance capital, is taboo for the press, radio, and television of the West.

 We, however, present people with the new age, with the community of socialist work, in which the millennia old egotism of people an exploiting society must give way to new social relationships and altruistic feelings and deeds.
 This era began on 7 November 1917.
 We sing the praise of the textile worker who sets aside her personal interest to help a colleague who lags behind, helping her to higher productivity.
 The dairy farmer with high production, the hard-working vegetable farmer, the worker who finds new methods to break production records, the socialist brigades and communities these have first place in our newspapers, magazines, radio, and television.
 The opinion makers west of the Elbe River present the parasites at the top of the society, film stars, and aristocratic fossils.
 They scorn our heroes, simple workers under socialism.
 Understanding their situation, they do not see (or are not allowed to see) that German history is no longer determined by robber barons with or without weapons, but rather by people who have been the whipping boys of German history ever since the dissolution of tribal society, but who have since 1945 found their place in the East of Germany.
 Since they live in filth, they want to pull everyone into the dirt with them.
 But he who resists the storm of history should not spit, because it will fly back into his face.